List of frequent David Lynch collaborators: Crew

-Lynch repeatedly uses certain crewmembers on his films, so much that they have been called his "Lynch mob".
-He has worked with Angelo Badalamenti on a large number of projects, having first collaborated with the composer on Blue Velvet in 1986.
+Lynch repeatedly used certain crewmembers on his films, so much that they have been called his "Lynch mob".
+He worked with Angelo Badalamenti on a large number of projects, having first collaborated with the composer on Blue Velvet in 1986.
 Lynch and Badalamenti also worked to write and produce two albums for singer Julee Cruise, penning music for 1989's Floating into the Night. and 1993's The Voice of Love.
 Cruise also joined the pair in crafting the music for Blue Velvet, Twin Peaks and Industrial Symphony No. 1.

-Casting director Johanna Ray has worked with Lynch on multiple projects, beginning with Blue Velvet and continuing through the majority of Lynch's feature films, missing only The Straight Story.
+Casting director Johanna Ray worked with Lynch on multiple projects, beginning with Blue Velvet and continuing through the majority of Lynch's feature films, missing only The Straight Story.
 Ray's son Eric Da Re was also involved in Twin Peaks, as an actor.
 Lynch also worked with sound designer Alan Splet several times until the latter's death in 1994.

-Lynch has worked with cinematographers Frederick Elmes and Freddie Francis on several occasions, employing both at once on Dune.
+Lynch worked with cinematographers Frederick Elmes and Freddie Francis on several occasions, employing both at once on Dune.
 Lynch and Elmes began collaborating while attending the AFI Conservatory, producing The Amputee and Eraserhead together while studying there.
 Fancis first worked with the director on The Elephant Man, later acting as cinematographer for Dune and The Straight Story.
 Peter Deming has also become director of photography in several of Lynch's productions, first on the television series On the Air, before making his first feature film work with Lynch on Lost Highway.